 Latin American nations account for almost two thirds of the total population of the Western Hemisphere.
 Today, Latinos and Latin-Americans represent the largest minority group in the United States, accounting for sixteen percent of the population.
 Knowledge of Latin American and Caribbean cultures, environment, and society are crucial to U.S. hemispheric relations and world understanding.
 For over fifty years, the Center for Latin American & Caribbean Studies (CLACS) has provided KU students the opportunity to study this region and its peoples and encourage the development of foreign language, research, writing, and critical thinking skills.

-The Center for Latin American and Caribbean Studies (CLACS) offers an interdisciplinary MA program to students interested in exploring and advancing knowledge in the histories, cultures, and social, political and economic affairs of the region.
-Our program is distinguished by its quality and long term national recognition, facilitating graduate research at home and abroad, sponsoring events that promote transcultural competence, and development of outreach resources to regional educators.
+The KU Center for Global & International Studies [https://global.ku.edu/ma-latin-american-caribbean-concentration] is now administering our MA program as a Latin American and Caribbean Studies concentration.
+This interdisciplinary MA is designed for students interested in exploring and advancing knowledge in the histories, cultures, and social, political and economic affairs of the region.
+The KU Latin American and Caribbean Studies MA is distinguished by its quality and long-term national recognition, facilitating graduate research at home and abroad, sponsoring events that promote transcultural competence, and development of outreach resources to regional educators.

-Graduate students may pursue the degree of Master of Arts (MA) through either the thesis or comparative research paper track.
-Both programs require 30 credit hours of graduate-level coursework.
+Graduate students may pursue the GIST MA with the Latin American & Caribbean concentration through either the thesis or comparative research paper track.
+Both require 30 credit hours of graduate-level coursework.
 Students on either track have substantial flexibility in choosing their courses and will work with the graduate advisor to create a coherent and focused program of study.
 Students may pursue the M.A. as a terminal degree for careers in the public or private sector or as preparation for additional graduate study.
-Please contact the Graduate Academic Advisor with any additional questions.
+Please contact the Graduate Academic Advisor, Alec Graham, with any additional questions.

 Students with a completed Bachelor’s degree who have demonstrated academic competence and wish to take an upcoming graduate-level course in LA&CS may apply as a non-degree seeking (NDS) student.